ytrevor81/Study-Tracker/README.md

 <h1>Track Progress: </h1>

 Here you can see your all of your study sessions.
-To view your sessions in text form click the "" button.
-To view your sessions in a line graph, click the "" button.
+To view your sessions in text form click the "Progress Info" button.
+To view your sessions in a line graph, click the "Progress Graph" button.

 ![st_2](https://user-images.githubusercontent.com/46886041/58368400-d620e980-7f16-11e9-9f54-ba25eaea2c97.PNG)